-Elizabeth McKinsey is returning to the classroom, after thirteen years as Dean of the College, and to her "first love" American literature and American Studies.
+Elizabeth McKinsey teaches in both English and American Studies.
 Her scholarship has focused on 19th century American literature, art, and culture; 20th century Southern literature; and issues in liberal education.
-She taught previously at Harvard University and Bryn Mawr College.
+She also teaches courses on the Midwest in literature and art, Writing about America & Globalization, and James & Wharton.
+She was Dean of the College at Carleton from 1989 to 2002, and taught previously at Harvard University and Bryn Mawr College.
 Degrees: Harvard-Radcliffe A.B., Harvard Ph.D.

-Kofi Owusu writes and teaches courses on African American literature and culture, British literature, and English literatures other than British and U.S. He was the 1998-2010 director of the African/African American Studies program.
-Professor Owusu holds the B.A.
+Kofi Owusu writes and teaches courses on African American literature and culture, British literature, and English literatures other than British and U.S. Professor Owusu holds the B.A.
 Honors degree from the University of Ghana, the M.Litt. from the University of Edinburgh, Scotland, and a Ph.D. from the University of Alberta, Canada.

 Gregory Blake Smith teaches classes in American literature and creative writing.
 He is the author of three novels, The Madonna of Las Vegas, The Devil in the Dooryard and The Divine Comedy of John Venner, which was selected as a Notable Book of the Year by The New York Times.
 His short story collection The Law of Miracles won the 2010 Juniper Prize and will be published by the University of Massachusetts Press in 2011.
 Degrees: Bowdoin, A.B.; Iowa, M.F.A.